-How many steps do you have to walk in a straight line

-a) from one corner of the compound to the school gate?

-b) from the school gate to the school building?

-c) to cover the length of the school building?

-d) to cover the breadth of school building?

-e) from one end of the school building to your classroom?

-f) from the school building to the playground?I Here, students need to think about the consist
+How many steps do you have to walk in a straight line a) from one corner of the compound to the school gate? b) from the school gate to the school building? c) to cover the length of the school building? d) to cover the breadth of school building? e) from one end of the school building to your classroom? f) from the school building to the playground?

 Here, students need to think about the consistency of step size across different measurements.
+(Step is also known as pace, measured from heel to heel or toe to toe).
 If different students in a team are measuring different lengths, then it would be better if students of same "average step length" do the measurements in a team.
 If this is not possible, then appropriate multiplication of student's average step length to the number of steps they take should be done for each student separately, to obtain the distances.

 Students should be walking in two orthogonal directions (say X and Y axes).
 If they are not, then their drawing will have errors.
-Alternatively, students can uniquely determine relative positions of different points by measuring their distance from two separate known points, as is shown in figure 3.
+Alternatively, students can uniquely determine relative positions of different points by measuring their distance from two separate known points, as is shown in figure T2.
 In that case, they can use a compass from their geometry boxes to mark the position on the graph paper.
 The teacher may optionally initiate a discussion in this regard.

-If any of the distance measurements involve a curve, then one can try to walk on a rectangular path surrounding that curve and use this rectangular path in the map to approximately draw the curve (also indicated in figure 3).
+If any of the distance measurements involve a curve, then one can try to walk on a rectangular path surrounding that curve and use this rectangular path in the map to approximately draw the curve (also indicated in figure T2).